EV Charging

 System-Native Charging Behavior

-Operates with system-native authentication behavior — preserving existing charging authorization and billing logic
+NFC keychain operates with system-native authentication behaviour — preserving existing OCPP-compatible charging authorisation and billing logic

 Customisable Design